 Camille Claudel.
 Musée Rodin, Paris. © Musée Rodin.
 Photo by Christian Baraja

-Curated by Emerson Bowyer at the Art Institute and Anne-Lise Desmas at the J. Paul Getty Museum, the exhibition is accompanied by a scholarly catalogue with essays by specialists on Claudel, newly translated letters written by the sculptor, and a contribution by contemporary artist Kiki Smith.
+A scholarly catalogue accompanies the exhibition, featuring essays by specialists on Claudel, newly translated letters written by the sculptor, and a contribution by contemporary artist Kiki Smith.
+Learn more.

 Sponsors